morinted/Bozzy/AnalysisReport.md

 ### Performance

-The system must be able to load several thousand (less than a million) dictionary entries and display these entries in a table.
-The largest dictionary we will be using as our data has roughly 140,000 dictionary entries.
+#### The system must be able to load several thousand (less than 150,000) dictionary entries and display these entries in a table in under 5 seconds.

+The largest dictionary we will be using for data has roughly 140,000 dictionary entries.

-The system must be usable for novice users.
-Stenography already seems overwhelming to many new users, even more experienced users, thus the usability of the system is key to attract new users to stenography and to keep existing stenography users.
-Not only does the system need to be usable, but the system needs to be usable in a such a way that it helps the user understand Stenography more.
+#### The system must be usable for novice users.**

+Stenography is often overwhelming to many new users, and can continue to be offer challenges for more experienced users.
+Thus the usability of the system is key to attracting new users to stenography and to keep existing stenography users engaged.
+Not only does the system need to be usable, but the system needs to help the user learn Stenography.
 For design, in order to ensure the system is usable and helpful we have done the following:
 - Our customer Mirabai has sent out a questionnaire to many people who are part of the open source community, asking questions about what they'd like to get out of our applications
 - As a team for new functionalities, we all try and brainstorm different user interface design ideas, and compare ideas and pick the best solution from that.
 On top of this, we're always looking for new ways to improve the UI, never just settling on one implementation after deciding
 - For every design idea was check it with our Customer, as she has lots of experience with existing stenography and dictionary applications, and always has interesting insite and ideas to offer to improve our design